-This valentines day I find myself reflecting on 45 years of marriage, of the love that keeps it and of the things that sustain so long a journey.
+Today I find myself reflecting on 48 years of marriage, of the love that keeps it and of the things that sustain so long a journey.
 To attribute such success to unfolding wisdom would simply cloud the reality of my failure and dismiss the grace of a forgiving God that has made allowance for so much of my ineptitude.

 Our preoccupation with finding love, with feeling love and with getting love, is an insistence to command the terms of our own surrender when God has, so long ago, already written for us the terms.
 It is simply the surrender of "me for thee."

 I know of nothing more correspondent to all the demands of my heart and mind, than to serve God.
 That I can do so without loving "her" is folly .
 To measure my failing in so important an endeavor, humbles my spirit and moves me to consider the wonder of a grace that allows me to rise up and try again.
-I have found that it isn't that I fail to love, but like water, I pursue the course of least resistance.
+It isn't that I fail to love, but like water, I pursue the course of least resistance.

-My prayer, today, is that God would grant me the extraordinary means to love, not because "I am loved" nor because "I get love".
-Not because I understand who she is, but because, He reminds me that the depth of love is proportionate to the diminishing of myself for the lifting up of another.
-Though contrary to human nature and opposed to the selfishness that would seek to reign in my life, my hope is crowned, not in who "I am" but in who "He is".
+My prayer today, is that God would grant me the extraordinary means to love, not because "I am loved" nor because "I get love".
+Not because I understand who she is, but because, He reminds me that the depth of love which I can come to know, is proportionate to the diminishing of myself for the lifting up of another.
+He reminds me that love begins with the decision to love and though contrary to human nature and opposed to the selfishness that would seek to reign in my life, my hope is crowned, not in who "I am" but in who "He is".
 He remains my hope against a will that is at war with my own surrender.

-Who and what she is and why, is "His gift" to me and I have been given leave to unwrap whoever she is, one day at a time, until He calls me home.
-To love her and yet not understand her, is but the wonder of a tender heart that bends the stubborn will and does, contrary to my nature, turn its attention outward to another.
+Who and what she is is "His gift" to me and I have been given leave to unwrap whoever she is, one day at a time.
+To love her begins in a daily decision to do so.
+It is the wonder of a heart given to Him that in turn, bends my stubborn will and does contrary to my nature, turn its attention outward to another.
 Such love is made authentic in the acknowledgement that she was given for such a cause, by He, who in defining love, said that love is pure when unencumbered by condition.

 Condition illustrates a bartered love.
-It diminishes its authenticity.
-It is a predetermined death proportionate to the weight of the conditions imposed upon love's fragile frame.
+It is destroyer.
+It diminishes love's authenticity.
+It is a predetermined death proportionate to the weight of the imposed conditions.